roxlukas/lmeve/README.md

 * Crysis McNally - for excellent ideas and thorough testing
 * Aideron Technologies - for excellent closed beta
 * CCP Games - for making such a great game and providing API for us, developer kind, to tinker with

+<h3>Donations are welcome</h3>

+According to CCP Developers License paragraph 4 section 4 (https://developers.eveonline.com/resource/license-agreement) you can buy me a coffe or help fund the server.

+If you'd like to support the development, feel free to do so: https://www.paypal.me/roxlukas